-This test will not necessarily take place in a supermarket, but can be arranged in any other real shop.
+This test can be arranged in any real shop or supermarket.
 If the latter is also not possible, the test can be conducted in an arbitrary room containing multiple shelves.
 The only requirement is that this room is not part of the arena and that the teams do not know the room beforehand.